zzpzaf/bash-ngrc/README.md

 - Additionally, you can remove the .sh extension or use a name alias

 ## Change log:

+Version 0.0.8 (240124) Updates/Changes

+Capability for specifying the desired Angular Material version has been added via the -m flag.
+Now the version numbers provided as values for flags -a, -n and -m are also validated against the x.y.z pattern, where x,y,z shouls be valid integer decimal digits

+---

 Version 0.0.7 (240123) Updates/Changes